Bae Kim & Lee

-Another client also praises Junu Kim for his tactical nous and fellow partner Sejin Kim for his work, ranging from fact-finding to preparing written pleadings.
+Another client also praises Junu Kim for his tactical nous.

 Korean Law Firm Truly Dedicated to International Arbitration Practice

 BKL was the first law firm in Korea with a fully dedicated, specialist international arbitration practice since 2002.
-Now combined with our leading cross-border litigation specialists, BKL’s global disputes practice is deeply focused on resolving some of the most complex and cutting-edge issues faced by our clients, regardless of forum, seat of arbitration, and governing law.
+Now combined with our leading cross-border litigation specialists, BKL’s global disputes practice is focused on resolving some of the most complex and cutting-edge issues faced by our clients, regardless of forum, arbitral seat, and governing law.

 One-Stop Shop for Clients across All Industries

-Ranked every year as one of the top global arbitration practices, we have represented hundreds of clients engaged in a range of industries in disputes across all major continents.
-In addition to our broad commercial disputes practice, we differentiate ourselves in the market with specialisms in industry-focused dispute practices in construction, energy, IT and technology.
-We also handle some of the most significant investor-state disputes, having led the first ever investor-state dispute in Korea since 2012.
-Recognized as a “pioneer in arbitration in Asia” by Who’s Who Legal, BKL’s arbitration team continues to lead the market.
+Ranked every year as one of the top global arbitration practices based in Korea, we have represented clients engaged in a wide spectrum of industries in disputes across all major continents.
+We differentiate ourselves from the rest of the market by focusing on specialisms in construction and projects, energy, IP, technology, reinsurance, in addition to our broad commercial disputes practice.
+We also handle some of the most significant investor-state disputes, having led the first ever investor-state dispute on behalf of Korea since 2012.

 Deep Bench of Cross-Border Litigation Specialists

-BKL has established a team of top litigators in Korea with extensive experience in in-bound and out-bound litigation.
-Our litigators are former members of the Korean judiciary, former US judicial clerks and lawyers trained in a wide range of legal systems, and they bring together a depth of experience unparalleled by our peers in and outside the courtroom – our clients demand excellence and regularly come to us when they face new challenges in both established and frontier markets across multiple jurisdictions.
+BKL is a well-known litigation powerhouse in Korea, with a team of experts in cross-border disputes resolved by courts.
+Our litigators are former members of the Korean judiciary, former US judicial clerks and lawyers trained in a wide range of legal systems, and they bring together a depth of experience unparalleled by our peers.
+Our clients demand excellence and regularly come to us when they face new and difficult challenges involving an international element in both established and frontier jurisdictions.